garrandall/popular-music-data/tracks/goodbye-baby--baby-goodbye--solomon-burke.md

 I'm gonna touch you one more time Lord
 Then I'm going away
 Sing it to me again
-Goodbye baby hmm ha, baby goodbye
+Goodbye baby hm ha, baby goodbye

 Look out, what you see?
 I see a train a-coming